Tag: developer-friendly security

 • Foster a security-first culture through collaboration and training.

-• Monitor your applications and have a robust incident response plan.
+• Monitor your applications and have a solid incident response plan.

 Have a secure coding tip or horror story?
 Share it in the comments or email us at [email protected].
 Let’s make the web a safer place—one line of code at a time.